Need help dealing with violent or distressing online content? Learn more

 On this page:

-The changes aim to protect under-16s from pressures and risks they can be exposed to while logged in to social media accounts.
+The age restrictions aim to protect under-16s from pressures and risks they can be exposed to while logged in to social media accounts.
 These come from design features in the platforms that:

 • encourage them to spend too much time on screens – for example, by prompting them with streams of notifications and alerts, and pressuring them to view disappearing content